 - by asking the court

 Filing a Declaration with the Public Curator

 With the tutor’s permission, a teenager who is at least 16 years old can file a declaration of emancipation with the Public Curator.
 The declaration must include the teenager’s written request for emancipation and the tutor’s consent.

 The declaration must also include the agreement of the tutorship council.
 The tutorship council is made up of the teenager’s relatives and family friends (or of just one person in some cases).
 Its role is to supervise the tutor and make sure this person is acting in the best interest of the teenager if the tutor is not the teenager’s parent or if the teenager owns property worth $40,000 or more.

 It is quite rare for the parents of a 16-year-old to file together a declaration of emancipation with the Public Curator.

 A tutor who agrees with the legal acts the teenager wants to carry out usually does them for the teenager instead of going through emancipation.
 It is a simpler way to achieve the same result.

 Teenagers can apply for simple emancipation on their own.
 This happens, for instance, when the tutor does not agree to the emancipation.
 A judge will look at reasons to make sure emancipation is in the teenager’s best interest.
 The judge will listen to what the tutor has to say, as well as to the opinion of the tutorship council, if there is one.

-Teenagers usually qualify for legal aid due to their limited income.
+People under 18 automatically qualify for legal aid.
 This means they will be assigned a lawyer to help them through the process.
 To learn more, visit the website of the Commission des services juridiques (legal aid).